-The multitude of projects, programming and partnerships of the initiative are examples of strengthening and flourishing Indigenous innovation – Anishinaabek aadziwin and gikdendaaswin.
+The multitude of projects, programming, and partnerships of the initiative are examples of strengthening and flourishing Indigenous innovation.
 In an era of reconciliation, it is necessary for Indigenous youth to see their realities as protectors and stewards of the land, reflected throughout Mnidoo-Gamii.
-It is a human right for Anishinabek youth to be Anishinabek.
+It is a human right for Anishinaabek youth to be Anishinaabek.

 Follow us on Facebook and Instagram!